conda/conda/docs/source/building/variants.rst

 * CONDA_PERL
 * CONDA_LUA

-Legacy CLI flags are also still available.
+CLI flags are also still available.
 These are sticking around for their usefulness in one-off jobs.

 * --python